mamewotoko/malarm/README.md

 - Android 4.0 emulator

 ## TODO
+- implement UI when sleep play list does not exist
+- show toast when playlist is not found
+- improve wording especially one of notification
 - fix a bug that sleep music stops before sleep timer
 - fix a bug that wakeup music is not played but vibration starts
-- add guide / tutorial to create playlist
+- add introduction guide or tutorial to create playlist
 - use ringtone when wakeup.m3u does not exist
-- improve UI to edit playlist
+- improve UI to create and edit playlist
 - show notification while playing music
 - change webview into photo view, movie player...
 - add UI to play ringtone on VolumePreference to check volume